FAChowdhury/filtered-string-view/README.md

 auto operator[](int n) -> const char &;
 ```
 Allows reading a character from the **filtered string** given its index.

-Hint: Remember that the underlying string data should be read-only, and it should not be possible for clients of `filtered_string_view` to mutate it through the class.

 ##### Examples